 Scarily enough, when I googled intermittent reinforcement, I came across a lot of websites that promote it as a powerful dating tool to get anyone you want to fall in love with you:

 Be incredibly nice to her, and then don’t call her for a week.
 Tell him he’s the most amazing man you’ve ever met, but then tell him you’re not sure if you want a relationship with him.
-Buy them a copy of that book you talked about, but refuse to introduce them to your friends because “they’re just a little immature”.
+And so on.

 These are all examples of using intermittent reinforcement to confuse and manipulate the person so that they work even harder to please you.
-For the record: these are examples some websites give when you actually DO want to be in a relationship with the person.
-These same websites recommend negging (when a person makes a backhanded remark in order to undermine their confidence and increase the desire to have the person’s approval) as well as a host of other pretty despicable dating “tips” for pick up artists.
+Remember: these are examples some websites give when you actually DO want to be in a relationship with the person.
+These same websites recommend negging (when a person makes a backhanded remark in order to undermine their confidence and increase the desire to have the person’s approval) as well as a host of other pretty despicable dating “tips” for pick-up artists.
 It’s the oldest game in the player handbook: play hard to get.
 Ignore them, and they’ll fall in love with you.
 Give them reinforcement sporadically, and they’ll be begging for more.

-And I mean… if you want to live your life manipulating people’s emotions and CONFUSING THEM INTO LOVING YOU, I have nothing but pity for you, because you’re a piece of shit.
-Personally, I’d rather, oh I don’t know, be nice to someone and have them be nice to me back and learn about each other a lot until we fall in love and don’t resort to trickery to make them want to be with me?
+I mean… if you want to live your life manipulating people’s emotions and CONFUSING THEM INTO LOVING YOU, I have nothing but pity for you, because you’re a piece of shit.
+Personally, I’d rather, oh I don’t know, be nice to each other and learn about each other a lot until we fall in love, not having to resort to trickery and drama that will only lead to unhappiness and an eventual breakup…?
 No?
 Just me?
+I can’t be the only one looking for something straightforward!

 If you feel as though you’re in a relationship with someone who is using intermittent reinforcement against you, whether they’re aware of it or not… firstly, I am so sorry.
 It is awful, and painful, and heartbreaking.
 I know what it feels like to try so hard to make things better, to feel in constant fear of saying or doing the wrong thing, to not understand why they can be so terrible to you one day and so loving the next.
 I know what it feels like to be so incredibly uncertain of how my partner feels about me, even when he’s lying next to me at night in our own bed in our own home.